 One of my favourite caravan parks that I have stayed at on the Eyre Peninsula is the Coffin Bay Caravan Park, now Discovery Parks – Coffin Bay.
 This relaxed park is conveniently located just metres from the waterfront, perfect for evening strolls and a visit to the Oyster HQ.
 The park is also regular visited by the local kangaroos and emus.

 Another extra dog-friendly caravan park in the region is Shelly Beach Caravan Park in Ceduna.
 As well as permitting dogs on sites, there are also a handful of pet-friendly cottages that allow one pet dog.
-Make sure you book in advance.
+Make sure you book them in advance.

 There’s no shortage of dog walking options at Shelly Beach.
 Either head over the dunes to the beach or else follow the scenic dune walk track created by the caravan park, which starts near the camp kitchen.

-If you’re after pet-friendly apartments and holiday homes on the Eyre Peninsula, I recommend either contacting Visit Port Lincoln Accommodation – it’s possible to filter search results for accomodation with “Pets Allowed” or “Pets by Arrangement”.
+If you’re after pet-friendly apartments and holiday homes on the Eyre Peninsula, I recommend heading to Visit Port Lincoln Accommodation – it’s possible to filter search results for accomodation with “Pets Allowed” or “Pets by Arrangement”.
 Alternatively, search on Airbnb or Stayz.